Interested in Being an Elder?

 - MESH (Ministry Evaluation + Spiritual Health)

 Each Elder is expected to serve on at least one of these committees according to individual interests and abilities.
-Some Elders volunteer to assist in serving the Lord’s Supper at nursing homes and to home-bound members.

-It is not unusual to have Elders give from 15 to 20 hours per month in serving.
+It is not unusual to have Elders give from 10 to 15 hours per month in serving.
 In some cases the time commitment may involve more time, depending upon God’s call.
 In addition an Elder should have a daily prayer and Bible study time.
 It is a commitment of each person to serve the Lord, to serve the church, and to support the other Elders with whom he/she serves.
 To do this one must be available for the responsibilities as outlined above, one must commit to daily prayer and be willing to serve where and how the Lord leads.

 Qualifications to Serve as an Elder